About the Lab

 PhD student, Department of Politics and International Studies (POLIS), University of Cambridge

 Sophie is a PhD student in the Department of Politics and International Studies (POLIS), University of Cambridge.
 She researches the concept of care and governance and completed her Masters in Political Theory at the University of Witwatersrand, South Africa with a focus on human rights in theory and practice.
-Sophie is the Editor of the of the King’s College Entrepreneurship Lab Blog Series and a member of Murray Edwards College.
+Sophie is the Editor of the King’s College Entrepreneurship Lab Blog Series and a member of Murray Edwards College.

 Who we work with